GoCarrot/terraform-aws-deployomat/README.md

 ### Cancelling Deploys

 A deploy may be cancelled by starting an execution of `cancel_sfn.arn`.
 The input is a JSON document containning AccountCanonicalSlug and ServiceName keys.
-For example, using the aws cli, `aws stepfunctions start-execution --start-machine-arn <CANCEL_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'` A cancelled deploy will immediately direct all traffic to the previously deployed version of the service and tear down the in-progress deploy.
+For example, using the aws cli, `aws stepfunctions start-execution --state-machine-arn <CANCEL_SFN_ARN> --input '{"AccountCanonicalSlug":"workload-dev-0001", "ServiceName": "example"}'` A cancelled deploy will immediately direct all traffic to the previously deployed version of the service and tear down the in-progress deploy.

 ### Undeploying